Bruno-Keyworth/beamStrahlung/README.md

 python simall.py --help
 ```

-### 4. Simulate particle propagation through the detector model(s) and its response:
+## 4. Simulate particle propagation through the detector model(s) and its response

 Run the following command to simulate the particle propagation: